guybedford/es-module-lexer/README.md

 imports[1].tp; // false
 ```

 `tp` is present on every import and export specifier.
-Inline modifiers are tracked per specifier, so `export { type A, b }` marks only `A`.
-Plain JavaScript always reports `tp: false`: type-only syntax is a syntax error in JavaScript, and the one form that is valid in both (`import type from 'x'`) resolves to the same module specifier, so nothing changes for JavaScript consumers.
+Inline modifiers are tracked per specifier, so `export { type A, b }` marks only `A`, and directly-exported `export type Foo = ...` / `export interface Foo {}` declarations are marked too.
+Plain JavaScript always reports `tp: false`: every type-only form is a syntax error in JavaScript except `import type from 'x'`, which is a value import of the default binding named `type` and keeps its runtime edge, so nothing changes for JavaScript consumers.

-Type-only lexing ships in the Wasm build.
-The asm.js / CSP build (`es-module-lexer/js`) is JavaScript-only and always reports `tp: false`; TypeScript support for it is a follow-up.
+Both the Wasm and asm.js / CSP builds (`es-module-lexer/js`) lex TypeScript.
+The minimal build (`es-module-lexer/minimal`) lexes JavaScript only and omits `tp`.

+`type` and `interface` declarations are skipped whether exported or not, so an `import(...)` type buried in an alias right-hand side or an interface body (`type T = import('x').Y`, `interface I { load(): import('x').Y }`) is not reported as a runtime import.

-This first release supports type-only imports and exports.
-Type annotations, generics, `as` / `satisfies` and the rest of the erasable surface are not yet handled.
+This increment covers type-only imports and exports and `type` / `interface` declarations.
+Type annotations on values and generic type arguments in value positions are not yet handled: an `import(...)` type there (`const x: import('m').T`, `f<import('m').T>()`) is still reported as a runtime import, since telling a type argument from a `<` comparison needs full type context. `as` / `satisfies` and the rest of the erasable surface also follow later.
 Non-erasable TypeScript (`enum`, runtime `namespace`, parameter properties, legacy decorators) is out of scope, matching Node.js type stripping.

 ### Import Attributes